Meet Halime Özdemir, Head of Communications for the UAL Alumni of Colour Committee.

 I was the first in my London based (Cypriot) family to go to University to study within the visual arts, and so I hadn’t really considered it before - I didn’t think that far ahead.
-I was still toying with the idea of studying music production, because of my musical background at the time, as well the influence of family in Turkey having largely become accomplished, conservatoire trained musicians and academics in the field.
-However, it was my A Level teacher that really encouraged me to think about it, so I applied for Camberwell (or the London Institute as it was then known).
+I was still toying with the idea of studying music production as my major, because of my musical background at the time, as well the influence of family in Turkey having largely become accomplished, conservatoire trained musicians and academics in the field.
+However, it was my ALevel teacher that really encouraged me to think about it, so I applied for Camberwell (or the London Institute as it was then known).
 I was called in for a portfolio viewing and was offered an unconditional place.
-I ended up taking a couple of years out due to my father’s death, so after a two year gap I called up and asked if the offer was still open and they said yes!
+I ended up taking a couple of years out due to my father’s death, so after a two-year gap, I called up and asked if the offer was still open and they said yes!

-Starting the Foundation year was nerve racking as I didn’t know what to expect, but I absolutely loved it!
-I was based at the Sumner Road campus in Peckham – it was a post-apocalyptic hub of creativity.
-During the course I explored different methods – I always thought I was a painter but I’d never considered things like print making and drawing – it turned out that I was really good at it and so I decided to carry on at Camberwell and do an Undergraduate degree in Drawing, accompanied by my chosen elective, Philosophy.
+Starting the Foundation year was nerve-racking as I didn’t know what to expect, but I absolutely loved it!
+I was based at the Sumner Road campus in Peckham, it was a post-apocalyptic hub of creativity.
+During the course I explored different methods, I always thought I was a painter, but I’d never considered things like print-making and drawing, it turned out that I was really good at it and so I decided to carry on at Camberwell and do an Undergraduate degree in Drawing, accompanied by my chosen elective, Philosophy.

 I loved the drawing course.
-It was really old school – my tutor would walk around with a stick in his hand watching us draw, and would hit the paper if he wasn’t happy with what we were drawing.
+It was really old school, my tutor would walk around with a stick in his hand watching us draw and would hit the paper if he wasn’t happy with what we were drawing.
 But while I was there, the London Institute changed into Camberwell College of Arts, and after this transition it became very different and conceptual.
 Such an inspiration to see how the course has evolved.

 How did your time at Camberwell help you get to where you are today?